simul/simul.github.io/gettingstarted.md

                 deviceContext.viewStruct.view                           =viewMatrix;
                 deviceContext.viewStruct.proj                           =projectionMatrix;
 ~~~~~~~~~~~~~~~
-We've created a \link simul::crossplatform::DeviceContext deviceContext\endlink object that we will pass to the render functions.
+We've created a ::crossplatform::DeviceContext deviceContext that we will pass to the render functions.
 This object encapsulates the platform-specific context - in this case it's
 an ID3D11DeviceContext pointer - and view-specific information: the view and projection matrices for example.